awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-early-stopping.md

 # Stop Training Jobs Early<a name="automatic-model-tuning-early-stopping"></a>

 Stop the training jobs that a hyperparameter tuning job launches early when they are not improving significantly as measured by the objective metric\.
 Stopping training jobs early can help reduce compute time and helps you avoid overfitting your model\.
-To configure a hyperparameter tuning job to stop training jobs early, set the `TrainingJobEarlyStoppingType` field of the [HyperParameterTuningJobConfig](API_HyperParameterTuningJobConfig.md) object that you use to configure the tuning job to `AUTO`\.
-For information about configuring and launching a hyperparameter tuning job, see [Example: Hyperparameter Tuning Job](automatic-model-tuning-ex.md)\.
+To configure a hyperparameter tuning job to stop training jobs early, do one of the following:
++ If you are using the AWS SDK for Python \(Boto 3\), set the `TrainingJobEarlyStoppingType` field of the [ `HyperParameterTuningJobConfig`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HyperParameterTuningJobConfig.html) object that you use to configure the tuning job to `AUTO`\.
++ If you are using the Amazon SageMaker Python SDK, set the `early_stopping_type` parameter of the [HyperParameterTuner](https://sagemaker.readthedocs.io/en/stable/tuner.html) object to `Auto`\.
++ In the Amazon SageMaker console, in the **Create hyperparameter tuning job** workflow, under **Early stopping**, choose **Auto**\.

+For a sample notebook that demonstrates how to use early stopping, see [https://github\.com/awslabs/amazon\-sagemaker\-examples/blob/master/hyperparameter\_tuning/image\_classification\_early\_stopping/hpo\_image\_classification\_early\_stopping\.ipynb](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/hyperparameter_tuning/image_classification_early_stopping/hpo_image_classification_early_stopping.ipynb) or open the `hpo_image_classification_early_stopping.ipynb` notebook in the **Hyperparameter Tuning** section of the **SageMaker Examples** in a notebook instance\.
+For information about using sample notebooks in a notebook instance, see [Use Example Notebooks](howitworks-nbexamples.md)\.

 ## How Early Stopping Works<a name="automatic-tuning-early-stop-how"></a>